Mottie/Keyboard/README.markdown

 * Position the keyboard in any location around the element, or target another element on the page.
 * Easily modify the key text to any language or symbol.
 * Allow direct input or lock the preview window.
+* Set a maximum length to the inputted content.
-* Scroll through the other key sets using the mousewheel while hovering over a key to bypass the need to use alt, shift or meta keys.
+* Scroll through the other key sets using the mouse wheel while hovering over a key to bypass the need to use alt, shift or meta keys.
 * Easily type in characters with diacritics.
 Here are some default combination examples - it is possible to add more.

     * ' + vowel ( vowel with acute accent, e.g. ' + e = é )